 - Residential and Commercial Electrical License (EE-98)

-- Needed for anyone looking to do jobs involving with fire detection systems, low voltage, sign wiring, and all commercial, industrial, and residential structural or building wiring
+- Needed for anyone looking to do jobs involving fire detection systems, low voltage, sign wiring, and all commercial, industrial, and residential structural or building wiring

 - Residential Building Contractor License (GB-2)

 - Required for bidding on any residential project that falls under the GB-2 classification, including building, renovations, and remodeling projects.